geerlingguy/ansible-role-php-xdebug/README.md

 Where Xdebug setup files will be downloaded and built.

-    php_xdebug_version: 2.2.4
+    php_xdebug_version: 2.4.0

-The version of Xdebug to be installed (see [Xdebug docs](http://xdebug.org/docs/install) for a current listing).
+The version of Xdebug to be installed (see [Updates](https://xdebug.org/updates.php) for a current listing).

     php_xdebug_default_enable: 1
     php_xdebug_coverage_enable: 1